Victorian new home sales dropped by 9 per cent in May, following months of increased sales resulting from the boosted first home buyer grants.

-“An existing new home affordability advantage, compared with Australia’s other large states, has been bolstered by the Victorian Government’s further stimulus to first home buyers entering the new housing market,” Mr King said.
+“An existing new home affordability advantage, compared with Australia’s other large states, has been bolstered by the Victorian Government’s further stimulus to first home buyers entering the new housing market,” according to the executive.

-From July 1 the combined Federal and Victorian first home buyer grants will be a massive $32,000 for new homes in metropolitan Melbourne, and $36,500 for new homes in regional Victoria.”
+From July 1 the combined federal and state grants will be $32,000 for new homes in metropolitan Melbourne and $36,500 for ones in the regions.

 “We believe the more generous grants will result in ongoing activity in the first home buyer market, particularly between July 1 and September 30 when the combined grants are highest.”

-The number of private sector detached house approvals increased by 7.3 per cent, the fifth consecutive rise.
+The number of private sector detached house approvals increased by 7.3pc according to the survey, the fifth consecutive rise.

-Nationally, new home sales in May decreased by 5.7 per cent, but were still 15 per cent above its December low point.
+Nationally, new home sales decreased 5.7pc in May but were still 15pcover the December low point.